Order of succession: Rota system

 The rota system, from the Old Church Slavic word for "ladder" or "staircase", was a system of collateral succession practised (though imperfectly) in Kievan Rus' and later Appanage and early Muscovite Russia.

 In this system, the throne passed not linearly from father to son, but laterally from brother to brother and then to the eldest son of the eldest brother who had held the throne.
 The system was begun by Yaroslav the Wise, who assigned each of his sons a principality based on seniority.
 When the Grand Prince died, the next most senior prince moved to Kiev and all others moved to the principality next up the ladder.

+The Mutapa Empire in modern-day Zimbabwe had a similar system termed adelphic collateral succession, wherein the kingship rotated between royal houses, going from the eldest brother to the next-eldest brother until that generation was exhausted, then to the eldest brother's eldest son, on to the next-eldest brother's eldest son etc. In practice, succession often saw conflict between brothers and was decided by force, greatly weakening the state; Stan Mudenge wrote that of the 28 successions between 1692 and 1902, 16 involved conflict, 3 were peaceful, and 9 were unknown.